 The SENDCo has also completed the national SENCo Award.

 Alongside 1:1 and small group interventions which focus on reading, writing and maths or speech, language and communication needs, we also run a number of SEMH interventions, with trained staff, to support children with a range of social, emotional and mental health needs.
 This includes the use of Motional (an on-line Mental Health and Well-Being Assessment Tool) to identify underlying causes (such as trauma or attachment) for children which may lead to children presenting with SEMH needs.
 Interventions such as Therapeutic Sand Tray Play, Big Emphathy Drawing, trauma informed responses (including validation) and mindful activities can be provided to support children who are experiencing difficulties linked to anxiety, fear, anger or grief.
 We also employ a Play Therapist who works in school 1 day a week to support targeted children and families.

 If, after a term, the child is still not making expected progress, it may be that external specialist services become involved.
-This could include a referral to the Educational Psychologist, Targeted Educational Support Service, Speech and Language, Sensory Support, Virtual School Team for Looked After Children, Physical Disability Support, Physiotherapy and Occupational Therapy.
+This could include a referral to the Educational Psychologist, Targeted Educational Support Service, Speech and Language, Sensory Support, Virtual School Team for Looked After Children, Physical Disability Support, Physiotherapy and Occupational Therapy and CAMHS.
 We also work with the School’s Outreach Support, who will provide advice and training, in addition to working with children.

 How will I know how well my child is doing?